Best places to visit in South of France? Learn more about the best holiday destinations in southern France. Must-visit places!

 There are some beautiful lakes in the area – the ones at the top of the Alpe d’Huez climb stick out in our mind and are a fantastic focal point for a walk in the area.

 Now, Cannes itself is easily one of the most beautiful parts of southern France to visit, especially if you are a massive Cannes Film Festival fan.
+One of the South of France best places!

 The architecture of Cannes has some wonderful examples of France’s culture and history.
 The Musée de la Castre, an old medieval castle, is the home of a range of antiquities.